johnnymarquezv/aws-ecs-privatelink-terraform-cdk/README.md

 ### Multi-account roles

-- **Networking Account:** Hosts core network infrastructure and exposes microservices as VPC Endpoint Services.
+- **Networking Account:**
-- **Microservices Accounts:** Host ECS microservices fronted by NLBs, consume each other's services via interface VPC endpoints enabling bidirectional communication.
+    - Owns the core VPC, subnets, routing, NAT gateways, and Internet Gateway.
+    - Does **not** provision microservice exposure resources.

+- **Microservices Accounts:**
+    - Own ECS microservices, their NLBs, and corresponding **VPC Endpoint Services** (provider part).
+    - Own the interface VPC endpoints to consume other microservices' exposed services (consumer part).
+    - Enable cross-account private connectivity using AWS PrivateLink.

-### Bidirectional intercommunication
+### Bidirectional microservices connectivity

-- Services in each account publish their APIs via NLBs.
-- Each service registers its NLB as a VPC Endpoint Service in the Networking Account.
+- Microservices expose APIs through NLBs paired with VPC Endpoint Services (managed by CDK).
-- Microservices consume each other's services securely across accounts over AWS backbone using interface VPC endpoints.
+- Microservices consume APIs by creating interface VPC endpoints to connect to provider accounts' endpoint services.
-- This design avoids any public internet exposure and supports high performance private traffic flows.
+- Communication is private, secure, and fully managed by CDK stacks independent of Terraform base networking.

 ### Networking and private connectivity

-- Terraform provisions the VPC, IGW, NAT Gateways, subnets, route tables, and VPC Endpoint Services.
+- Terraform provisions the foundational network without dependency on microservices infrastructure.
-- AWS CDK provisions ECS clusters, services, task definitions, and VPC endpoint interfaces for consuming other accounts' services.
+- CDK imports VPC and subnet constructs from Terraform outputs or parameter store but manages all service exposure and consumption resources.
-- Cross-account IAM roles, resource policies, and AWS Organizations SCPs govern permissions and security.
+- Cross-account resource policies and IAM roles secure PrivateLink connections.

 ---